Monitoring cooling systems

 All circuits are monitored using a touch screen showing flow and temperature.
 The internal memory makes it possible to save several different mold setups so that they are ready for use.

-Today, Moldflo is used in companies in England, Ireland and Denmark, for example at Global Closure Systems and Lego.
+Today, Moldflo is used in companies all over the world.
 During the first 3 years of product life, more than 1000 systems have been sold.